replicatedhq/replicated-field-labs/labs/lab05-airgap/README.md

 ***
 ## Instance Overview

-You will have received the IP of a jump box and the name of an airgapped server.
+You will have received the IP of a jump box and the name of an Air Gap server.
 For example, you may have received:

 ```text